ttx/ttx-reloaded/content/pages/about-me.md

 Thierry Carrez is the VP of Engineering at the OpenStack Foundation, helping ensure the long-term health of the OpenStack upstream open source project.
-He has been the Release Manager for the OpenStack project since its inception, coordinating the effort and facilitating collaboration between contributors.
+He has been a Release Manager for the OpenStack project since its inception, coordinating the effort and facilitating collaboration between contributors.
 He is an elected member of the OpenStack Technical Committee, which is in charge of the technical direction of the project.